Boulby Mine: History

 ICI formed Cleveland Potash Limited jointly with Anglo American, and later sold it to them, which in turn divested it to Israel Chemicals Ltd in 2002.

 In April 2011, the mine began the world's first commercial production of polyhalite, a rare mineral that has been found in large quantities in a seam out to sea from the mine, with total resources estimated at over a billion tonnes lying more than 1.5 km offshore.
-The mineral has a commercial potential as an inorganic fertiliser.
+The mineral has commercial potential as an inorganic fertiliser.

 In April 2014, Cleveland Potash was awarded a £4.9 million government grant to support the mining of polyhalite at the Boulby site and parent company Israel Chemicals Ltd has pledged to invest £300 million in the area before 2018.

 Plans include extending the mine to the east and upgrading facilities to increase production capacity.
 Environmental groups have raised concerns that the development could have an intrusive effect on the local area.

 The mine had 1,001 employees in 2013 and can produce up to one million tonnes of potash each year.

 At 1400 m deep, it is the second deepest mine of any kind in Europe, and has a network of underground roads extending under the North Sea, totalling 1000 km in length.
-Due to the mines' depth; it takes workers seven minutes travelling in a lift to reach the bottom of the mine.
+Due to the mine's depth it takes workers seven minutes travelling in a lift to reach the bottom of the mine.

 Cleveland Potash Limited had a reported turnover of £194 million in 2013, up from £162 million the year before.
 However, despite the increased turnover, the company suffered a total pre-tax loss of £194 million.
 This was the result of a huge £200 million impairment charge arising from a significant fall in potash prices.
 In the 2017–18 financial year, the company made £92 million, down from £205 million from the previous financial year.
 During the same period they also incurred losses of £162 million due to an investment in ICL Iberia a sister company.
 Taking into account redundancies, impairment of assets and disposal of unrequired assets, the loss was adjusted to £38 million.

 By the end of 2018, the company had 470 employees after a round of job cuts related to the switch from mining potash to polyhalite.